 What is the best time to visit the Great Wall of China?

 The Great Wall of China is open almost all year round; anyhow you would want to choose the right time to go there.
 The ideal months for visiting the Great Wall are spring, early summer and autumn.
 You would want to avoid summer heat and crowds or winter freezing conditions.
 During springtime the green plants and flowers make the Great Wall look mesmerizing.
 Fall is the best season for hiking due to cold weather and the combination of colors of the plants is spectacular.

 The most popular thing to do in the Great Wall is hiking but don’t miss out on the other stuff!
 You can enjoy a night walk at Simatai Great Wall section which is the only section lit up at night or enjoy a picnic with astonishing views from Mutianyu Great Wall section.
 Or camping on the Wild Great Wall at Jiankou section during the autumn if you’re an autumn lover, run along the Huangyaguan section with runners from all over the world.
 If you are looking for a more exciting activity, then take a roller coaster cart down from the Great Wall at Mutianyu section.
 You certainly will not get bored at the Great Wall of China!

 Any combos including Great Wall of China Tours from Beijing?

-Want to know more about Beijing?
-Hundreds of day trips and tours offer not only a visit to the Great Wall but other very famous attractions such as the Forbidden City or the Summer Palace.
-Take a look on TourScanner where you can find your perfect “combos” which combine all these attractions.
+Hundreds of day trips and tours offer not only a visit to the Great Wall, but other very famous places outside Beijing, such as the Ming Tombs or Gubei Water town, or attractions inside Berlin, such as the Forbidden City or the Summer Palace.
+Take a look at the deals on TourScanner where you can compare many tour options to find your perfect combination which includes all these attractions.